What is an SPA?

 What is SPA tracking?

-Which SPAs are eligible for this mode?
+Which SPAs are eligible for the SPA tracking mode?

-How does it work?
+How does the SPA tracking mode work?

-For tracking changes in the same page URL, the changes need to be at least 1 second apart.
+For tracking changes in the same page URL, these changes need to be at least 1 second apart.
 We do this so we don’t generate unnecessary pageviews in cases of rage clicks or repetitive clicks by visitors.

-For example, if a button that changes the page URL is clicked multiple times, the changes in pageviews will be recorded only for clicks that were at least 1 second apart.
+As an example, if a button that changes the page URL is clicked multiple times, the changes in pageviews will be recorded only for clicks that were at least 1 second apart.

 Changes in URL path